The Early Days.

 Platforms such as Facebook, YouTube, Instagram, and Twitter have allowed fans to create unique content and share it with the entire world right from their phones.
 There is a wonderful ecosystem of fan-made content right on the surface of social media and according to Nielsen, 92% of customers trust authentic user-generated content more than the traditional advertising they see.

 Why is that?
 It’s because we trust ourselves more than we trust a corporation pushing their messaging.
-The next time you’re about to leave for a trip, search the venue/location on Instagram or YouTube and see what other travelers are posting about their experience for a more diverse picture.
+The next time you’re about to leave for a trip, search the venue/location on Instagram or YouTube and see what other travellers are posting about their experience for a more diverse picture.
 You’ll see other like minded customers enjoying the same service or product without the noise of curated content by the brand.

 User-generated content (UGC) has influenced the way we consume youth sports.
 It has introduced a whole new arena for trusted content to be produced and viewed in.
-It’s not too late to jump on the bandwagon, encourage your spectators to post their media from your games onto their channels (using a favored hashtag) to begin building that ecosystem of UGC.
+It’s not too late to jump on the bandwagon, encourage your spectators to post their media from your games onto their channels (using a favoured hashtag) to begin building that ecosystem of UGC.
 This will also greatly expand your social media reach and help broaden your audience.
 While you’re at it, look at including a section on your web site that is devoted to UGC.
-It will be a great home for content you don’t need to produce and hey, everyone wants to see their Tweet showcased on their favorite team’s page 😉
+It will be a great home for content you don’t need to produce and hey, everyone wants to see their Tweet showcased on their favourite team’s page. 😉